fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 }
 ```

-So if the name to be added already exists in the phonebook, throw *GraphQLError* error.
+So if the name to be added already exists in the phonebook, throw <code>GraphQLError</code> error.

 ![apollo showing error BAD_USER_INPUT](../../images/8/6new.png)